 Only activating your software when it’s directly addressed processes audio as efficiently as possible and uses less power.

 Rather than listen to audio, only answer “Did I hear one of the names you trained me to listen for?”

 How Do Wake Words Work?

-Wake words utilize a wake word detector, which in Spokestack employs machine learning models trained to constantly analyze input from a microphone for specific sounds (like what you can train and build with no code using Spokestack Maker).
+Wake words utilize a wake word detector, which in Spokestack employs machine learning models trained to constantly analyze input from a microphone for specific sounds (like what you can train and build with no code using Spokestack Maker or Spokestack Pro).
 These models work in tandem with a Voice Activity Detector to:

 - Detect human speech

 - Detect if preset name, short phrase, or word is said

 - Send trigger event to Spokestack's Speech Pipeline to respond